 - The width of the empty space below a frame is the relative measure of

-the self CPU usage for the function named in the frame.
+the self CPU time for the function named in the frame.

 For example, below the frame